 The fund to support developing schools across the Jurassic Coast Teaching Schools Alliance (JCTSA), remains in place this year as the project continues.
 Similarly our role as a School Games Organiser continues therefore the Sports Partnership and Games fund remains.

 Restricted Fixed Asset Funds:

-During the period, the school has seen significant investment in Capital projects both through investment directly from the school, devolved capital funds and funds from local development with additions of ± 393 k.
-The school was successful in obtaining funds from local development of ± 265 k.
+During the period, the school has seen significant investment in Capital projects both through investment directly from the school and devolved capital funds with additions of £692k.

 Unrestricted: